 By tracing a copy of the diagram one obtains a good model a fraction of the size the case should be; that is, the square should be five inches on a side instead of the size illustrated.

 Cases can sometimes be bought from restaurateurs and pastry shops.
-They are used with the old fashioned frozen dessert recipes when making biscuit glacé, biscuit soufflé, and other frozen dainties.
+They are used with the old time ice cream dessert recipes when making biscuit glacé, biscuit soufflé, and other frozen dainties.